Types of Journalism: 21 Different Types of Journalism

 Types of Photojournalism- Different Types of Photojournalism

 Types of Photojournalism- Different Types of Photojournalism & Photography PDF.
-Photojournalism Examples.
+Examples of Photojournalism.

 Photojournalism

 Photojournalism uses photography to explain a moment, issue, incident, or story.
 It is a way of storytelling that represents a story visually via photos.
 Photojournalism is a part of print journalism that has become an essential part of journalism.
 In photojournalism, the photo attracts the audience to spend more time on it.
-It enhances the story like a news lead that illustrate the entire story shortly.
+It attracts the readers to read the entire story like a news lead.
+A good photo illustrates the entire story shortly.

 Types of Photojournalism